techotron/labs/Kubernetes/kubernetes-in-action/README.md

 - Principal of least privilege.
 - Create Service Accounts for each pod/relicas and associate with tailor made Role/ClusterRole with a RoleBinding (it's unlikely you'd want to grant that pod access to other namespaces so a ClusterRoleBinding is not what you'd want).
 - Expect your application will get compromised.
 Minimise the damage that an attacker _could_ do if they had access to your pods.

+### Chapter 13 - Securing Cluster nodes and the Network